 Protecting our endpoints used to be easy.
-As the threat landscape continues to evolve and become more complex, so must our endpoint protection platforms.
+As the threat landscape continues to evolve and become more complex, so do endpoint protection platforms.
 The ongoing transformation in this space is one of the most interesting in the cybersecurity market.
 Let’s look at how endpoint security has changed over time and where it’s headed.

-Initially, the biggest component of endpoint protection was signature-based antivirus software that recognized malicious files and blocked them.
+In simpler times, all you needed for endpoint protection was signature-based antivirus software that recognized malicious files and blocked them.
 Those days are long gone.
-The bad guys developed tactics, techniques and procedures (TTPs) that can easily circumvent old antivirus technology.
-Signature-based antivirus products became commoditized, where one is just as bad as the others and the only real differentiation was the price.
+Signature-based antivirus products became homogenized and commoditized, where there was little variation between products and the only real differentiation was the price.
 Cybercriminals easily created ways to easily circumvent all the old antivirus technologies.

 This ushered in a new era in endpoint security, where next-generation antivirus manufacturers formed two distinct camps – Endpoint Protection Platforms (EPP) and Endpoint Detection and Response (EDR) products.

-The EPP manufacturers believed that the best way to protect endpoints was still the preventative approach – identify malware and block it from executing before it does any harm.
-They focused their efforts on building new technologies to recognize malware without the need for constantly updating signature files.
-The most successful of these developed products that relied heavily on artificial intelligence (AI) and machine learning (ML) to sniff out the malicious code and stop it dead.
+EPP manufacturers believed that the best way to protect endpoints was the preventative approach – identify malware and block it from executing before it does any harm.
+They built new technologies to recognize malware without the need for constantly updating signature files.
+The most successful of these products relied heavily on artificial intelligence (AI) and machine learning (ML) to find malicious code and block it.
 This approach was a vast improvement over signature-based technologies, achieving advertised success rates of well over 99%.

-The EDR manufacturers took a different path.
-They assumed that, no matter what, some malware was going to get through.
-Instead of focusing their efforts on prevention, they instead turned their attention to very quickly identifying infected endpoints and immediately taking corrective action to stop the spread and minimize the impact.
+EDR manufacturers took a different approach.
+They believed that some malware was always going to get through.
+They developed solutions that quickly identify infected endpoints and take immediate corrective action to stop the spread and minimize the impact.

 Navigating the Waters

-With new technologies emerging at an amazing pace, choosing and endpoint solution can be difficult.
+With new technologies emerging at an amazing pace, choosing a solution can be difficult.
 It’s best to work with a partner that can help you find the best solution to fit your current and future needs.
-A good partner will have knowledge of several available products and doesn’t jump too quickly into the product demonstrations.
+A good partner will have knowledge of available endpoint security solutions and not jump too quickly into product demonstrations.
 They should be willing to spend time with you to identify all your needs and wants first.
-Once the true requirements are uncovered, product selection becomes much easier and you will be more comfortable with your decision.
+Once the true requirements are uncovered, product selection becomes much easier, and you will be more comfortable with your decision.